MystenLabs/sui/examples/trading/api/README.md

 ## Demo Data<a name="demo-data"></a>

-> Make sure you have enough testnet (or any net) SUI in the active address of the CLI.
+> Make sure you have enough Testnet (or any net) SUI in the active address of the CLI.

 There are some helper functions to: